 Our live plants are shipped in boxes that made from recycled paper, and often times plants are shipped in boxes that have been recycled from local businesses.
 Rather than send boxes to the landfill, we believe in reusing them.

 Using Mulch to Conserve Water

-A mulch cover of various organic materials on our soil enables, conserves and enhances our precious soil.
+A mulch cover of various organic materials on our soil enables, conserves, and enhances our precious soil.
 With better soil structure comes better water absorption.
-Organic mulches not only conserve moisture, they also help feed plants.
+Organic mulches not only conserve moisture by reducing evaporation, they also help feed plants.
 Mulching creates healthy soils that are rich in organic matter and "alive" with microorganisms, which break down nutrients to make them available to plants.
-Mulch helps retain soil moisture by reducing evaporation.
 Mulch helps keep the soil cool and hydrated, enhancing plant establishment and overall vigor.
 Healthy plants are more resistant to pest damage.

 Mulching makes our farm’s maintenance more efficient while also encouraging better plant growth and development, and makes all farm maintenance operations easier.

 At Tyler Farms, we grow our plants the old fashioned way: no pesticides, no synthetic fertilizers, and we only use all natural fertilizers like worm castings and fish emulsion.
-Through our sustainable agricultural practices, we are committed to providing growers with all natural seeds and plants.
+Through our sustainable agricultural practices, we are committed to providing growers with naturally grown live plants and seeds.
 This commitment reflects our concern for the quality and health of our environment.
 All of our seeds are both all natural and non-GMO.
+Some people call this the "organic" way, for us it's the only way.
 While scientific research suggests that organic produce may be more nutritious, we prefer using organic growing techniques because it helps us keep chemicals out of our bodies and protects our environment.
 Growing organic isn’t a trend, it’s a return to tradition.

 Biological Pest Control